Don’t Let a Criminal Larceny Charge Ruin Your Life!

 If you are convicted of shoplifting items valued at equal to or more than $100, the penalty for a first offense can go up to 2 1/2 years and a fine of $1000.

 Please refer to my shoplifting law page for more details on shoplifting laws & how to beat a shoplifting charge.

-Embezzlement is very similar to larceny, but in an embezzlement case you have an established and legitimate reason to have access to the funds or goods allegedly embezzled.
-For example in a business situation were you had necessary access to bank accounts, or funds, it is not the same thing as taking something which you never should have had possession or domain over.
+Embezzlement is very similar to larceny, but in an embezzlement case, you have an established and legitimate reason to have access to the funds or goods allegedly embezzled.
+For example in a business situation where you had the necessary access to bank accounts or funds, it is not the same thing as taking something which you should never have had possession or domain over.